smikhalevski/doubter/README.md

 // ⮕ users

 shape1.parse(new Set(['Bill']));
-// ❌ ValidationError: type at /: Must be equal to [object Set]
+// ❌ ValidationError: type.set at /: Must be equal to [object Set]
 ```

 # `convert`, `convertAsync`